g-uva/GreenDIGIT-CIM/README.md

 This service provides a secure API for collecting and aggregating CIM metrics from authorised partners.
 Authentication is managed via a list of allowed emails and token-based access.
 The service is built with FastAPI and runs on a Uvicorn server, designed for easy integration and future extensibility.

+### Data Storage

+- **Metrics Storage:**
+  Submitted metrics will be transformed and stored in a SQL-compatible format (PostgreSQL) and organised into appropriate namespaces for future querying and analysis.

+### Deployment

+- The service runs on a Uvicorn server (default port: `8080`).
+- Endpoints will be reverse-proxied via Nginx in production.
+- Docker support is available for easy deployment.

 ### Usage
 #### Authentication
 - Obtain a token via **POST /login** using form fields `email` and `password`.
 Your email must be registered beforehand, **and the password will be set on the first time you enter it**.
 In case this does not work (wrong password/unknown), please contact goncalo.ferreira@student.uva.nl or a.tahir2@uva.nl.